• Skip to primary navigation

 Fig cake batter mixed in with whipped egg whites in a bowl.

-Step 3: With a rubber spatula, gently fold the batter into the meringue mixture.
+Step 3: Gently fold the batter into the meringue mixture with a rubber spatula.
 You will notice this is a thick batter.
-Stir and move the batter carefully so you don't pop the air bubbles that were whipped into the cake.
+Stir and move the batter carefully so you don’t pop the air bubbles that were whipped into the cake.

 This is what your batter should look like when the meringue and batter are blended.
 Your fresh fig cake is getting close to being ready!

-lemon yogurt cake batter in a springform pan with fresh figs on top
+The lemon yogurt cake batter in a springform pan with fresh figs on top.

 Step 4: Spray the pan with cooking spray to prevent sticking.
 Gently pour batter into the greased springform pan.
 You can also use a 9-inch cake tin or bundt pan, but note using a bundt pan will affect the baking time.

 Cut the figs in halves or fig quarters.
 Press the cut figs into the batter on top of the cake.
-Be sure some of the figs are not covered by the cake batter.
+Be sure the cake batter does not cover some of the figs.

-Step 5: Bake at 350º F for about 50 minutes.
+Step 5: Bake at 350ยบ F for about 50 minutes.
 Remove the cake to a wire rack to cool the cake.

 If you love this cake, you will want to check out another family favorite cake: this Gluten Free French Apple Cake recipe!